awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ### Overview of migrating data by using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Intro"></a>

-To migrate from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster, we recommend creating an Aurora read replica of your source RDS for PostgreSQL DB instance\.
-When the replica lag between the RDS for PostgreSQL DB instance and the Aurora PostgreSQL Read Replica is zero, you can stop replication\.
-At this point, you can promote the Aurora read replica to be a standalone Aurora PostgreSQL DB cluster\.
-This standalone DB cluster can then accept write loads\.
+Migrating from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster is a multistep procedure\.
+First, you create an Aurora read replica of your source RDS for PostgreSQL DB instance\.
+That starts a replication process from your RDS for PostgreSQL DB instance to a special\-purpose DB cluster known as a **Replica* cluster*\.
+The Replica cluster consists solely of an Aurora read replica \(a reader instance\)\.

-Be prepared for migration to take a while, roughly several hours per tebibyte \(TiB\) of data\.
-While the migration is in progress, your RDS for PostgreSQL instance accumulates write ahead log \(WAL\) segments\.
-Make sure that your Amazon RDS instance has sufficient storage capacity for these segments\.

-When you create an Aurora read replica of an RDS for PostgreSQL DB instance, Amazon RDS creates a DB snapshot of your source RDS for PostgreSQL DB instance\.
-This snapshot is private to Amazon RDS and incurs no charges\.
-Amazon RDS then migrates the data from the DB snapshot to the Aurora read replica\.
-After the DB snapshot data is migrated to the new Aurora PostgreSQL DB cluster, RDS starts replication between your RDS for PostgreSQL DB instance and the Aurora PostgreSQL DB cluster\.

-You can only have one Aurora read replica for an RDS for PostgreSQL DB instance\.
-If you try to create an Aurora read replica for your RDS for PostgreSQL instance and you already have an Aurora read replica or a cross\-region read replica, the request is rejected\.
+Once the Replica cluster exists, you monitor the lag between it and the source RDS for PostgreSQL DB instance\.
+When the replica lag is zero \(0\), you can promote the Replica cluster\.
+Replication stops, the Replica cluster is promoted to a standalone Aurora DB cluster, and the reader is promoted to writer instance for the cluster\.
+You can then add instances to the Aurora PostgreSQL DB cluster to size your Aurora PostgreSQL DB cluster for your use case\.
+You can also delete the RDS for PostgreSQL DB instance if you have no further need of it\.

 **Note**
-Replication issues can arise due to feature differences between Aurora PostgreSQL and the PostgreSQL engine version of your RDS for PostgreSQL DB instance that is the replication source\.
-You can replicate only from an RDS for PostgreSQL instance that is compatible with the Aurora PostgreSQL version\.
-The RDS for PostgreSQL version must be lower than or equal to a supported Aurora PostgreSQL version in the same major version\.
-For example, you can replicate data between an RDS for PostgreSQL version 11\.7 DB instance and an Aurora PostgreSQL version 11\.7 or higher 11 version DB cluster, but not an Aurora PostgreSQL version 11\.6 DB cluster\.
-For information about Aurora PostgreSQL versions, see [ Aurora PostgreSQL releases and engine versions](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Updates.20180305.html) in the *Aurora User Guide\.* If you encounter an error, you can find help in the [Amazon RDS community forum](https://forums.aws.amazon.com/forum.jspa?forumID=60) or by contacting AWS Support\.

-For more information on PostgreSQL read replicas, see [Working with read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html) in the *Amazon RDS User Guide*\.
+It can take several hours per tebitype \(TiB\) of data for the migration to complete\.

+You can't create an Aurora read replica if your RDS for PostgreSQL DB instance already has an Aurora read replica or if it has a cross\-Region read replica\.

 ### Preparing to migrate data by using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Prepare"></a>

-Before you migrate data from your RDS for PostgreSQL instance to an Aurora PostgreSQL cluster, make sure that your instance has sufficient storage capacity\.
-This storage capacity is for the write ahead log \(WAL\) segments that accumulate during the migration\.
-There are several metrics to check for this, described following\.
+During the migration process using Aurora read replica, updates made to the source RDS for PostgreSQL DB instance are asynchronously replicated to the Aurora read replica of the Replica cluster\.
+The process uses PostgreSQL's native streaming replication functionality which stores write\-ahead logs \(WAL\) segments on the source instance\.
+Before starting this migration process, make sure that your instance has sufficient storage capacity by checking values for the metrics listed in the table\.

 | Metric | Description |